IsabelaMendolia/Armstrong-Number/README.md

 # Armstrong-Number
 Number Theory Exercise

-Number Theory : the Narcissist Number in a given number base {b} is a number that is the sum of its own digits each raised to the power of the number of digits.
+Number Theory : the Narcissist Number a.k.a the Armstrong number in a given number base {b} is a number that is the sum of its own digits each raised to the power of the number of digits.

 In Example: